 As a student enrolled in radiologic science program, you will enjoy the privileges experienced by registered radiologic technologists.
-Simply ask your program director for a letter of enrollment verification on school letterhead, write in the date you anticipate graduating and include it with your membership application.
-The application is available online.
+Simply ask your program director for a letter of enrollment verification on school letterhead, write in the

 Students graduating within six months of applying for membership or who have an initial certification are ineligible for the student category.
 The \$10 application fee is waived in the student category.